 - Log out of any apps: Seriously, anyone can use your accounts if you leave them logged in.
 If you need access, try to set PIN codes for individual apps if possible

-- Back up your phone: Make sure your phone is backed up, and make sure that the backup is encrypted and protected by a password and two-factor authentication
+- Back up your phone: Back things up before you go.
+Also, make sure that the backup is encrypted and protected by a password, and two-factor authentication

 - Use encrypted communications wherever possible: Use messaging apps that support encrypted messaging, such as WhatsApp or Signal, set messages to expire automatically if possible, and if you need to send unencrypted messages, use prearranged codes instead

 - Shut off WiFi: Just do it.
-You’re not likely to be in reach of a WiFi hotspot while inside a big crowd anyway, and any hotspots you might see are possibly honeypots created by cops or criminals
+You’re not likely to be in reach of a WiFi hotspot while inside a big crowd anyway.
+Any hotspots you might see are probably honeypots created by police officers or criminals

 - Disable location services: You don’t need this on unless you’re trying to use your Maps app, and you should really have a physical map